pyxele/quickcal-ios/README.md

 # quickcal-ios
-A simple, elegant, and unique calorie counter.
+A simple, elegant, and unique calorie counter for iOS.